Your money-making expert. Financial journalist, TV and radio personality.

 Everywhere you go people are talking about green investing – why it’s important, how it’s the ‘in’ thing and how many more ‘green funds’ are coming on the market.

 But how do you know that the fund you’re interested in is genuinely green and not just a ‘green-washed’ old fund or something that invests in energy production that may be considered green but actually does more harm to the planet than the extraction industries?

 Happily there are a few questions you can ask of the fund (or of yourself) when you find one you’re interested in.
 Here are some to consider

-The COP26 get together in Glasgow has brought sustainable investing into the news to a point where it’s pretty much impossible to avoid it. not only that but City firms are ramping up their ‘green’ offerings to an even greater extent than they were in the last few years.
+It’s pretty much impossible to avoid ‘sustainable investing’ right now.
+City firms are ramping up their ‘green’ offerings to an even greater extent than they were in the last few years.
 ‘If you’re not green you’re mean’, is the unspoken slogan among fund marketing people it seems.

 But then that’s what we’re hearing in the media too.

 But how can you know that the funds you are considering really are green and sustainable?
 How do you know they are in line with your ethics?
 It’s easy for marketing people to make them look good with a pretty, green website and impressive words like ‘sustainable’, ‘eco’ and ‘ethical’.

 Mary Stevens, Innovation Manager at Friends of the Earth says, “Our view is that it’s really hard to tell if a fund is truly green.
 There’s a real lack of transparency.
 Anyone can call their fund ethical or sustainable.
 There ought to be more pressure on companies to conform to clearer standards of what these terms and labels mean.”